pawitp/yahoo-transit-english/README.md

 # Usage

-Drag the following bookmarklet to your bookmark bar: (TODO)
+Install the bookmarklet from <https://y-transit-eng.netlify.com>.

 # Development